HPAS

 • Hill States and their relations with the Mughals and the Sikhs

-• Hill States under the Colonial Power: Political and Administrative History, Grants, Sanads, and Territorial Aggression
+• Hill States under the Colonial Power: Political and Administrative History

 • Establishment of British Cantonments

-• National Movement with special reference to Praja Mandal movements in Himachal Pradesh, 1848–1948
+• National Movement with special reference to Praja Mandal movements (1848–1948)

 • Five Year Plans and vision for the developed Hill State

-• Survey of artistic and cultural heritage (Temples, Buddhist Monasteries, and Paintings)
+• Survey of artistic and cultural heritage (Temples, Monasteries, Paintings)

-📌 Note: All topics/subjects under SUB UNIT-3 are relevant to Himachal Pradesh.
+📌 All topics under SUB UNIT-3 are relevant to Himachal Pradesh.

 🔸 UNIT–II: GEOGRAPHY & DISASTER MANAGEMENT